nahuel242/documentation/docs/Using Randomness/v2-subscription/vrf-v2-subscription.md

 #### Coordinator contract limits

-You can see the configuration for each network on the [Contract Addresses](/docs/vrf-contracts/) page.
+You can see the configuration for each network on the [Configuration](/docs/vrf/v2/subscription/configuration/) page.
 You can also view the full configuration for each coordinator contract directly in Etherscan.
 As an example, view the [Ethereum Mainnet VRF v2 coordinator contract](https://etherscan.io/token/0x271682DEB8C4E0901D1a1550aD2e64D568E69909#readContract) configuration.

 - Each coordinator has a `MAX_NUM_WORDS` parameter that limits the maximum number of random values you can receive in each request.
 - Each coordinator has a `maxGasLimit` parameter, which is the maximum allowed `callbackGasLimit` value for your requests.
 You must specify a sufficient `callbackGasLimit` to fund the callback request to your consumer contract.
 This depends on the number of random values you request and how you process them in your `fulfillRandomWords()` function.
 If your `callbackGasLimit` is not sufficient, the callback fails but your subscription is still charged for the work done to generate your requested random values.